LoanaMVo/loanavo/README.md

-# Loana Vo - Porfolio
+# Loana Vo - Portfolio

 This Contains all projects done by me!
 From coding in Java and Python to AutoDesk Inventor projects!